renanlecaro/ciboulette-landing-page/README.md

-# cyberlegume-landing-page
-Static landing page for the https://cyberlegu.me app
+Static landing page for the https://ciboulette.net app